-- 1.1 The 9th Benelux Mathematical Olympiad (BxMO 2017) will be held in Belgium, at the cultural center Marcel Hicter "La Marlagne" in Wépion-Namur, from May 5th-7th 2017. - 1.2 Participation in the BxMO 2017 is by invitation only.
+- 1.1 The 17th Benelux Mathematical Olympiad (BxMO 2025) will be held in Belgium, at the Auberge de jeunesse de Liège, rue Georges Simenon 2, 4020 Liège, from April 25th-27th 2025. - 1.2 Participation in the BxMO 2025 is by invitation only.
 The participating countries are Belgium, Luxembourg and the Netherlands.
-Each invited country is entitled to send a team consisting of up to ten Contestants, a Leader and two Deputy Leaders to be known collectively as the Participants. - 1.3 Contestants must not have formally enrolled at a university or any other equivalent post-secondary institution, and they must have been born on or after May 5th 1997. - 1.4 The host country will cover all official expenses for the Participants, including accommodation in triple rooms, meals, transport between Namur Railway Station and the accommodation site, as well as other necessary transport between the accommodation site and other venues on the official Programme for all the Participants. - 1.5 All Participants are responsible for obtaining full accident, health and travel insurance.
-It is the Leader's responsibility to confirm that this condition has been met for all Participants of his or her team. - 1.6 In all situations not covered by the Regulations, the Organization of the BxMO 2017 decides.
+Each invited country is entitled to send a team consisting of up to ten Contestants, a Leader and two Deputy Leaders to be known collectively as the Participants. - 1.3 Contestants must not have formally enrolled at a university or any other equivalent postsecondary institution, and they must have been born on or after April 26th 2005. - 1.4 The host country will cover all official expenses for the Participants on site, including accommodation in quadruple or triple rooms, meals and activities. - 1.5 Contestants must not leave the contest site before the official departure time, even during free time, except for organised activities supervised by the organisation's staff or under the explicit agreement of the Organiser or a (Deputy) Leader of the team. - 1.6 All Participants are responsible for obtaining full accident, health and travel insurance.
+It is the Leader's responsibility to confirm that this condition has been met for all Participants of his or her team. - 1.7 In all situations not covered by the Regulations, the Organisation of the BxMO 2025 decides.